zcash/zcash/README.md

 #This starts komodo notary - replace genproclimit with number of threads you want to use
 ./src/komodod -gen -genproclimit=2 -notary -pubkey="0259e137e5594cf8287195d13aed816af75bd5c04ae673296b51f66e7e8346e8d8" &
-#This starts komodo notary - replace genproclimit with number of threads you want to use

 #This will get the stats:
 ./src/komodo-cli getinfo